-This section is divided into 29 skills, safety, and bike law topics.
+This section is divided into 30 topic areas about riding skills, safety, and bike laws.

-It includes local ordinances and other tips specific to biking in Monterey County.
+It includes tips specific to biking in Monterey County, including about local regulations.

-It is also useful for people who bike in all parts of California, and elsewhere!
+It also includes tips useful for people who bike in all parts of California, and elsewhere!

 This section of the Tips for Bicycling Monterey County guide is dedicated to them, as well as to all people who bike.
 It is even dedicated to those who don’t bike, and just want to support their loved ones in developing bike skills that will keep them safer.